+As a result of our foreign operations, we are exposed to changes in the general economic conditions in the countries in which we conduct business.
 We continue to monitor economic conditions, including volatility associated with international economies and the sovereign debt crisis in Europe, and the associated impacts on the financial markets and our business.
-The credit and economic conditions in Greece, Italy and Spain, among other members of the European Union, have deteriorated throughout 2011 and 2012.
+The credit and economic conditions in Greece, Italy and Spain, among other members of the European Union, have deteriorated over the last several years.
 These conditions have resulted in, and may continue to result in, an increase in the average length of time it takes to collect our outstanding accounts receivable in these countries.
 Substantially all of our accounts receivable due from these countries are due from or backed by sovereign or local governments, and the amount of non-sovereign accounts receivable is not material.
 Our exposure to the sovereign debt crisis in Greece is limited, as we do not have a material amount of accounts receivable in Greece.
+We have provided detail on amounts outstanding in Italy and Spain in the "Financial Condition, Liquidity and Capital Resources" section in Item 2 above.